Millerchip History, Family Crest & Coats of Arms

 The ancestors of the name Millerchip date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in the settlement of Millichope in the county of Shropshire.
 The surname Millerchip belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Millerchip was first found in Shropshire where the surname is associated with the village of Millichope.
 The village of Millichope, a Norman spelling of the Anglo-Saxon Melicope, was held in 1086 by Helgot from Earl Roger, a companion of King William.

 Early History of the Millerchip family

-Another 218 words (16 lines of text) covering the years 1199, 1255, and 1622 are included under the topic Early Millerchip History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millerchip research.
+Another 44 words (3 lines of text) covering the years 1199, 1255, and 1622 are included under the topic Early Millerchip History in all our PDF Extended History products and printed products wherever possible.

 Millerchip Spelling Variations

 Millerchip has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Millerchip have been found, including Millichamp, Millichap, Millenchop, Millcamp, Mellcamp, Mellencamp, Millcomp, Milcamp, Milcomp, Millicamp, Millicomp, Millichope and many more.

 Early Notables of the Millerchip family (pre 1700)